wrdrd/docs/_sources/consulting/knowledge-engineering.txt

 format for storing and working with very many triples in highly compressed form.

-HDT-IT is a software application for working with with RDFHDT datasets
+HDT-IT is a software application for working with RDFHDT datasets:

 * https://code.google.com/p/hdt-it/
 * https://www.youtube.com/watch?v=HMPkc725sMY